-In my teaching I emphasize pluralism of approaches and understanding of economic issues in historical and systems perspectives.
-Since I came to Wright State in 2006, I have been teaching Institutional Economics; Economic, Social and Ecological Systems; Principles of Macroeconomics; Economic, Social, and Business Issues; Political Economy of Women; and Development of Economic Thought.
-At WSU I organized a workshop on Social Cost (2012); a seminar on Neoliberalism (2013); and co-organized the Origins of Money seminar (2012).
-As a chair I enjoy working on outlets for student and faculty engagement outside the classroom.
+In my teaching, I emphasize pluralism of approaches and understanding of economic issues in historical and systems perspectives.
+Since I came to Wright State in 2006, I have been teaching mainly Institutional Economics; Economic, Social and Ecological Systems; Principles of Macroeconomics; Economic, Social, and Business Issues; Political Economy of Women; and Development of Economic Thought.

 My research areas include: macroeconomic policy formulation; micro-macro methodology; money, care, and diverse economic relations; gender; and consumption.

 Ongoing research projects include:1) social context of money and diversity of economic relations such as debt-credit, exchange, gift, reciprocity, and obligation; 2) a feminist perspective on job guarantee policy, socialization of investment, in connection to care and unpaid work; 3) a critique of “sound finance” and “commodity money” and an updated feminist and institutionalist understanding of functional finance and public economics; 4) a non-dualistic conceptualization of the economy as social provisioning and developing the concepts of social processes and evolutionary intersectionality; 5) a feminist development of Karl Polanyi’s analysis of labor, nature, and money for a contemporary understanding of transnational households, global migrant work, care chains, remittances, environmental degradation, and neoliberalism; 6) a better understanding of conspicuous consumption and developing analyses of consumption as a social process; and 7) revisiting Thorstein Veblen’s theory in a contemporary context.